ric2b/Vivaldi-browser/chromium/content/test/data/attribution_reporting/interop/README.md

             // Required URL from which the response was sent.
             "url": "https://reporting.example",

+            // Whether the source will be processed with debug permission
+            // enabled.
+Defaults to false.
+            "debug_permission": true,

             "response": {
               // Required dictionary data to register a source.
               "Attribution-Reporting-Register-Source": {